Chart Color Schemes

 Population

-Population growth drivers in Chippendale are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Chippendale are slightly above average based on AreaSearch's ranking of recent, and medium term trends

 Chippendale's population is around 9,509 as of November 2025.
 This reflects an increase of 1,706 people (21.9%) since the 2021 Census, which reported a population of 7,803 people.
 The change is inferred from the estimated resident population of 9,490 from the ABS as of June 2024 and an additional 16 validated new addresses since the Census date.
-This level of population equates to a density ratio of 20,671 persons per square kilometer, which places Chippendale in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
-Chippendale's growth of 21.9% since the 2021 census exceeded the state (6.7%) and the metropolitan area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 95.4% of overall population gains during recent periods.
+This level of population equates to a density ratio of 20,671 persons per square kilometer.
+Chippendale's growth rate exceeded the state (6.7%) and metropolitan area, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 95.4% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Exceptional growth is predicted over this period, placing Chippendale in the top 10 percent of national statistical areas.
-The area is expected to expand by 4,843 persons to 2041 based on the latest population numbers, with an increase of 50.7% in total over the 17 years.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Population projections predict exceptional growth over the period, with the area expected to expand by 4,843 persons to 2041 based on latest annual ERP population numbers, reflecting an increase of 50.7% in total over the 17 years.

 Frequently Asked Questions - Population